What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Simulation Studies

-Lastly, Settings 6 and 8 represent the most complex scenarios of confounding and selection bias, with Setting 8 mirroring the conceptual diagram for our motivating data.
-In this setting, our proposed estimators outperform all current approaches with respect to the percent bias, MSE, and coverage for estimating the ACD.
-In particular, percent bias among existing approaches ranges from 7.847-82.816\% in Setting 6 and 6.226-73.914\% in Setting 8, whereas the bias among the proposed estimators ranges from 0.633-1.514\% and 1.083-1.115\%, respectively.
-This is expected as, the proposed methods have the correct balancing and generalizability weights under these settings, whereas the existing approaches fail to incorporate one or both weights, or fail to incorporate them correctly into the form of the estimator.
-The proposed approaches again had the lowest MSEs, ranging from 0.131-0.540 across both settings, as compared to 0.927-82.577 for the existing approaches.
-Lastly, the proposed approaches achieve nominal coverage (93.5-97.0\% across both settings), whereas the existing methods do not (0-83.5\%).
-For full results, see Supplemental Table \ref{tab:simulation_results}.
+{\bf Settings 6 and 8: Both Confounding and Selection Bias Expected.} Lastly, Settings 6 and 8 are the most complex, with Setting 8 mirroring the conceptual diagram for our motivating data.
+In these settings, our proposed estimators outperform all current approaches with respect to the relative bias, MSE, and coverage for estimating the ACD.
+In particular, the relative biases for existing approaches that not use survey weights range from 0.203-1.198 in Setting 6 and 0.230-2.872 in Setting 8, and their coverages range from 0-44.6\% and 0-14.4\%, respectively.
+Further, while survey-weighting reduces bias (-0.004 to 0.021), the existing methods still under-cover (87.4-92.0\%), indicating that design adjustments alone are insufficient when confounding and selection bias co-occur.
+In contrast, the bias among the proposed estimators ranges from -0.005 to 0.025, with coverages ranging from 94.6-98.2\%.
+This is expected, as the proposed methods have the correct balancing and generalizability weights under these settings, whereas the existing approaches fail to incorporate one or both weights, or fail to incorporate them correctly into the form of the estimator.
+Among our proposed approaches outcome modeling/direct standardization is most efficient, while AIPW again achieves low bias, correct SEs, and nominal coverage, while offering better efficiency than the IPW-based approaches.